Lorioux/Google-ACE-Project-Repo/README.md

     </ol>
 </section>

-#### In order to reach former project milestones, I ‘will explore multiple GCP capabilities such as:
+#### In order to reach former project milestones, I explore multiple GCP capabilities such as:

    <ol>